joachim-gassen/botex/README.md

 # Initialize an oTree session
 sdict = botex.init_otree_session(
-    config_name = "config name of your otree experiment", npart = "number of participants that should be in session", nhumans = 0, # set to non-zero if you want humans to play along botex_db = "path to a sqlite3 file that will store the bot data (does not need to exist)", otree_server_url = "url of your server, e.g., http://localhost:8000]", otree_rest_key = "your oTree API secret key"
+    config_name = "config name of your oTree experiment", npart = 6 # number of participants in the session, including bots and humans nhumans = 0, # set to non-zero if you want humans to play along botex_db = "path to a sqlite3 file (does not need to exist)", otree_server_url = "url of your server, e.g., http://localhost:8000]", otree_rest_key = "your oTree API secret key"
 )

-# The returned dict will contain the oTree session ID, all participant codes, human indicators
+# The returned dict will contain the oTree session ID, all participant codes,
-# and the URLs separately for the LLM and human participants.
+# human indicators, and the URLs separately for the LLM and human participants.
 # You can now start all LLM participants of the session in one go.
 botex.run_bots_on_session(
     session_id = sdict['session_id'],